OWASP/www-staff/projects/201910-marketing.md

 * Day 0 – Welcome, Thanks for joining, link to the website
 * Day 3 – Chapter meetings; join a local chapter, there are 267 local chapters
 * Day 7 – All you can do as a member, i.e. conference and trainings, local meetings – call to action
-* Day 10 - Similar messages to Day 7 - recap of information, benefits of membership
-* Day 14 – Other ways to get involved, recap of information, make a small donation, etc.

 ### Memberships Expiring cadence and messaging
 * 60 days in advance of expiration – Highlight the benefits of membership, discounts on conference prices,